Introducing solids: why your baby needs them

 - reduced-fat dairy until he’s two years old

-- unpasteurised milk, fruit juice, tea, coffee or sugar-sweetened drinks at all ages.
+- unpasteurised milk of all types, fruit juice, tea, coffee or sugar-sweetened drinks at all ages.

 Food allergy and introducing solids

-Babies with eczema or a family history of allergies are more likely to develop a food allergy or intolerance.
-But children with no history of allergy can also develop food allergies.
+Babies with severe eczema or who have parents with food allergies are more likely to develop a food allergy.
+But most children with food allergy don’t have parents with food allergy.

-Feeding your baby solids too early – for example, before four months – or too late increases her risk of developing food allergy.
+Introducing solids before four months or after about six months increases your baby’s risk of developing food allergy.

-It’s a good idea to get advice from your GP, child and family health nurse, dietitian, paediatrician or allergist if:
+It’s a good idea to get advice from your GP, child and family health nurse, dietitian, paediatrician or allergy and immunology specialist if:

 - your baby already has a food allergy